You are about to finish school or have already received your certificate? You want to actively craft your own future?

 Apprentices in the commercial field pass different exams.
 After their written exam, they must pass an oral exam.
 In addition to the specialised knowledge they also need presentation techniques and rethoric training.
 Our persons responsible for the apprentices teach them and give them many useful tips for a good performance in front of their examinants.
 And because it is always better to try things personally, everybody will have the opportunity to hold their presentation in front of an audience.
 Our apprentices are thus well prepared for their exams and therefore more confident.

-Anna-Lena Safradin, apprentice for the profession of industrial management assistant: "During the first year of the apprenticeship, all commercial apprentices receive a telephone training.
+Report of an apprentice: "During the first year of the apprenticeship, all commercial apprentices receive a telephone training.
 A trainer of the chamber of industry and commerce holds the training “The correct behaviour on the telephone“ in Göppingen or Satteldorf.
 The first contact a customer has with our company often takes place on the telephone.
 The “correct behaviour“ can be decisive for the question, if a co-operation can be established.

 At the beginning the apprentices learn about the “importance of the first impression“, as well as the correct initial greeting on the telephone.
 These initial greetings are recorded by means of a recording facility and everybody receives proposals to improve their greeting afterwards, so that everybody knows how to correctly answer the telephone.
 Phases of active and passive telephone conversations, as well as the correct speaking behaviour on the telephone are also part of the seminar.
 Different topics of communication like for example “introduction into depth psychology – the communication square“ are worked on in small groups.
 Another important topic is the “right technique to ask questions on the telephone“, as well as the right treatment of “orders, inquiries, customer complaints and disputes“.